Feng shui basics can be applied to nearly every room of the home, from living and dining to working spaces.

 The ancient Chinese philosophy of feng shui (literally translated to “wind” and “water” – elements associated with health and good fortune) aims to balance the energy, or “chi,” of a space to benefit the lives of those inhabiting it.

 Although thousands of years old, feng shui’s core principle of creating harmony through the thoughtful arrangement of items is still valued and used by modern architects and interior designers.

-Whether or not you buy into the various intricacies of feng shui rules, using your living space in a more efficient way can undoubtedly make you feel more comfortable and productive.
-Those who organize according to the practice find that it helps create a happier and healthier home.
+Whether or not you follow the various intricacies of feng shui rules, using your living space in a more efficient way can undoubtedly make you feel more comfortable and productive.
+Those who organize according to the practice often find it helps create a happier and healthier home.

 To feel the benefits of feng shui, there’s no need to completely remodel so that certain things align (or don’t).
 Rather than breaking out a compass, trying to balance the elements or starting demolition, here are a few feng shui basics you can try in your home.